maiska/qubes-doc.rtd/user/advanced-topics/gui-domain.rst

 Here, we describe how to setup ``sys-gui-gpu`` which is a GUI domain with *GPU passthrough* in `GUI domain <https://www.qubes-os.org/news/2020/03/18/gui-domain/>`__.

+   **Note:** the purpose of ``sys-gui-gpu`` is to improve Qubes OS security by detaching the GPU from dom0, this is not intended to improve GPU related performance within qubes, and this will not improve performance.

 |sys-gui-gpu|

 In ``dom0``, enable the formula for ``sys-gui-gpu`` with pillar data: